-Bay Window Cost
+Bay Window Replacement Cost

-By Josh
+Josh Cassidy

-At a glance
+At a Glance

-• Average cost for a bay window is £2000
+• The average cost of a new bay window is £2,000.

-In this article, you'll find the following:
+In this guide, you'll find:

-• A breakdown of pricing information for different types of bay window
+• A breakdown of pricing information for different types of bay window.

-• How long the job will take and a general overview of what the job entails
+• How long the job will take and a general overview of what the job entails.

 Do you need your bay window replaced and want to know the cost?